 - their entitlement ends for some other reason

 You become insolvent

-If you become insolvent during the SAP period, HM Revenue & Customs (HMRC) pay your employee’s SAP from the date of insolvency.
+If you become insolvent during the SAP period, HMRC pay your employee’s SAP from the date of insolvency.

-You should advise your employee to contact the Statutory Payment Disputes Team on Telephone: 03000 560630.
+You should advise your employee to Contact HMRC.
 You, the administrator, liquidator or other similar must tell HMRC.
 Your employees are then paid as soon as possible.